Chassis

 The CHASSIS expansion is used to simulate some functions usally found in the Chassis domain of a car:

-Although not traditionally part of the Chassis domain, the lighting switch is also present on the Chassis domain, out of convenience.
+Although not traditionally part of the Chassis domain, the lighting switch is also present on the Chassis domain.

 Steering Wheel